-Gino Brancazio joined us in 2012 after training and working as a science teacher in secondary schools in South Yorkshire and South Wales.
+Gino Brancazio joined us as Course Manager in 2012 after training and working as a science teacher in secondary schools in South Yorkshire and South Wales.

 He also worked for the Department for Work and Pensions' Performance Team where he won awards for his work improving efficiency and systems in Jobcentre Plus at a national level.
-Gino will guide you through all the courses and services that Portal has to offer as well as helping you arrange tailored provision.
+Gino became Office Manager for Portal in July 2014.

 His main areas of interest are using digital technology in the classroom and STEM learning.